-'LakeSPI Index' - This is a synthesis of components from both the native condition and invasive condition of a lake and provides an overall indication of lake condition.
+'LakeSPI Index' - This is a synthesis of components from both the Native Condition Index and Invasive Impact Index (inversed) of a lake and provides an overall indication of lake condition.
 The higher the score the better the condition.

-Key assumptions of the LakeSPI method are that native plant species, high plant diversity and deeper vegetation extent are taken to represent healthier lakes or better lake condition, while invasive plants are ranked for undesirability based on their displacement potential and degree of measured ecological impact (Clayton & Edwards, 2006).
+Key assumptions of the LakeSPI method are that native plant species, high plant diversity and deeper vegetation extent are taken to represent healthier lakes or better lake condition, while invasive plants are ranked for undesirability based on their displacement potential and degree of measured ecological impact (Clayton and Edwards, 2006).